Skip to contents

 This image of a table was generated from the sixth code example in the `tab_spanner()` help file.

 That puts the spanner in the intended level.
 If there aren't free locations available in the level specified you'll get an error stating which columns cannot be used for the new spanner (this can be circumvented, if necessary, with the replace = TRUE option).
 If you choose a level higher than the maximum occupied, then the spanner will be dropped down.
-Again, these behaviors are indicative of Tetris-like rules though they tend to work well for the application of spanners.
+Again, these behaviors are indicative of Tetris-like rules which tend to work well for the application of spanners.

 Using a subset of the towny dataset, we can create an interesting gt table.
 First, only certain columns are selected from the dataset, some filtering of rows is done, rows are sorted, and then only the first 10 rows are kept.
 After the data is introduced to gt(), we then apply some spanner labels using two calls of tab_spanner().
 In the second of those, we incorporate unit notation text (within "{{"/"}}") in the label to get a display of nicely-formatted units.